jjdevega/Structural-diversity-in-banana-cultivars/README.md

 We used comparisons of read depth, which we called Relative Coverage, to identify introgressions.

+-Preprocessing reads to obtain clean trimmed reads, then align each hybrid to each ancestor reference, one at the time, with BWA-MEM
+'''
+for sample in $(cat sample_list.txt); do for reference in $(cat reference_list.txt); do
+    bwa mem ref.index sample_r1.fq [sample_r2.fq] | samtools sort > alignments_sample_ref.bam
+  done
+done
+'''

-### Relative AlignmentRAA
+### RAA
 We established a new method, called RAA, by quantifying the normalised relative alignment from each accession to three reference banana genomes, which are representative of the A, B and S genome donors.
 We called this normalised alignment metric “Relative averaged alignment” (RAA).
 The RAA accounts for the technical variation between samples and reference bias, ie. the phylogenetic distance between a variety and a genome reference.

-### RC

-### Advantages

-### Protocol

-- Preprocessing reads to obtained clean trimmed reads, then align with BWA-MEM v0.7.17, using the options -M and -k 35 them to **THE CONCATENATED REFERENCE WITH THE ANCESTORS** (i.e. one reference Fasta from the concatenation of both ancestors Fasta).
+- Preprocessing reads to obtained clean trimmed reads, then align with BWA-MEM, using the options -M and -k 35 them to **THE CONCATENATED REFERENCE WITH THE ANCESTORS** (i.e. one reference Fasta from the concatenation of both ancestors Fasta).
 Chrs names were renamed to indicate origin, e.g. AA_chr1, BB_chr1, etc.
 - BAM files were sorted and duplicated reads were removed.
 Only uniquely mapped reads were retained by excluding reads with the tags 'XA:Z:' and 'SA:Z:', and further filtered to retain only properly mapped paired reads (-f 0x2).
 - BEDtools genomeCoverageBed with the alignments from each sample (BAM input) to obtain a Bedgraph file for each sample.
 - BEDtools map to obtain the median of the read coverage or read depth values in the positions within a given 100 Kbp window in the concatenated reference